Build Accessible Dashboards

 This topic explains how screen readers help users to navigate dashboards, the order that screen readers read objects or views in a dashboard, what items in a dashboard are accessible, and how to take an existing dashboard and make it more accessible for all users.

 Tableau contains keyboard shortcuts that helps users navigate using only a keyboard.
-For more information, see Keyboard accessibility for Tableau views.
+For more information, see Keyboard Accessibility for Tableau on the Web.

 When creating a dashboard, note that screen readers read views or objects in a dashboard in the order in which they were added.
 For example, if your dashboard contains a text object containing information that helps explain the dashboard, add this object to your dashboard first.